Belemnitida: Evolution and extinction

 Belemnites, being coleoids, derive from the orthoconic (conical) Devonian belemnoid order Aulacocerida, which, in turn, is derived from the Devonian Bactritida.
-Belemnites were traditionally thought to have evolved in northern Europe in the Hettangian stage of the Early Jurassic 201.6–197 million years ago (mya) and later spread to the rest of the world by the Pliensbachian stage 190 mya.
-However, the 2012 discovery of early Asian forms classified into the family Sinobelemnitidae—now moves this to around 234 mya in the Carnian stage of the Late Triassic.
+Belemnites were traditionally thought to have evolved in northern Europe in the Hettangian age of the Early Jurassic 201.6–197 million years ago (mya) and later spread to the rest of the world by the Pliensbachian age 190 mya.
+However, the 2012 study of early Asian forms classified into the family Sinobelemnitidae extended their earliest known record to the Carnian age of the Late Triassic.
 Belemnites probably originated in the Asian part of the Panthalassic Ocean around the eastern coasts of the ancient continent of Laurasia in a cephalopod radiation, alongside the octopus-like Prototeuthina and the belemnoid Phragmoteuthida.
 A dubious Permian occurrence, the Palaeobelemnopsidae, was reported from Southern China.
 By the Early Jurassic, belemnites were probably quite common, having spread out into the western Laurasian coasts and Gondwanan waters to the south.

 Guard shapes in the early Jurassic ranged from conical to spearheaded, but spearheaded became more prevalent as the Jurassic progressed.
 This was probably due to pressure to become more streamlined and increase swimming efficiency, coevolving with increasingly faster predators and competitors.
 Their early evolution and apparent abundance were likely important in reconstructing marine ecosystems after the Triassic–Jurassic extinction event, providing an ample food source for marine reptiles and sharks.

 The Belemnoidea, as a group, seemed to feature a reduction of the projection of the otherwise-conical phragmocone into the pro-ostracum.
 That of the most ancient order Aulacocerida is orthoconic (none projects), Phragmoteuthida three-quarters projects, Belemnitida a quarter, and the most developed Diplobelida an eighth.

+Neocoleoidea (the group which includes modern squid, cuttlefish and octopuses) diversified and began to outcompete belemnites by the Late Jurassic to Early Cretaceous.
+In the North Pacific, belemnites had become extinct by the end of the Early Cretaceous.
+Belemnites declined through the Late Cretaceous, and their range became more restricted to higher latitudes and the polar regions; the southern populations (belonging to the family Dimitobelidae) became extinct in the early Maastrichtian, and the last belemnites—of the family Belemnitellidae—inhabited what is now northern Europe.
+They finally became extinct in the Cretaceous–Paleogene extinction event, around 66 mya, where, like in ammonites, it is thought the protoconch of embryos could not survive the ensuing acidification of the oceans.
+However, the possible belemnite genus Bayanoteuthis is reported from the Eocene of Europe, though this is often excluded from Belemnitida.
+However, a 2026 supported the validity of Bayanoteuthis as a true belemnite that lived in the Eocene, rather than having originated in older rocks and redeposited, suggesting a long ghost lineage of over 20 million years.